1. What is papillary breast cancer?

-The symptoms of papillary breast cancer can include:
+As with most types of breast cancer, the symptoms of papillary breast cancer include:

-- thickening of the skin of the breast
+- A lump or thickening of the breast tissue

-- changes to the nipple such as nipple discharge and the nipple being pulled in (inverted)
+- Changes to the nipple such as nipple discharge or the nipple being pulled in (inverted)

-Routine breast screening can often pick up cancer before there are any symptoms.
-This means some women will be diagnosed with papillary breast cancer after attending breast screening without having any of the symptoms listed above.
+Routine breast screening can often pick up cancer before a woman notices any symptoms.
+Therefore, some women will be diagnosed with papillary breast cancer after attending breast screening without having any of the symptoms above.

 Treatment will depend on the type of papillary breast cancer you have.

-Breast surgery is usually the first treatment for all types of papillary breast cancer.
-This may be:
+Surgery is usually the first treatment for all types of papillary breast cancer.

-- breast-conserving surgery, also known as wide local excision or lumpectomy – the cancer is removed along with a margin (border) of normal breast tissue around it
+Breast-conserving surgery, also known as wide local excision or lumpectomy – removal of the cancer with a margin (border) of normal breast tissue around it

-- mastectomy – all the breast tissue including the nipple area is removed
+Mastectomy – removal of all the breast tissue, usually including the nipple area

 The type of surgery recommended depends on:

-- the size of the cancer relative to the size of your breast
+- The size of the cancer relative to the size of the breast

 Surgery to the lymph nodes

-If you have an invasive type of papillary breast cancer, your specialist team will want to check if any of the lymph nodes (glands) under the arm contain cancer cells.
+If you have invasive breast cancer, your treatment team will want to check if any of the lymph nodes (glands) under the arm contain cancer cells.
 This, along with other information about your breast cancer, helps them decide whether you will benefit from any additional treatment after surgery.
-To do this, your surgeon is likely to recommend an operation to remove either some of the lymph nodes (a lymph node sample or biopsy) or all of them (a lymph node clearance).

-Find out more information about surgery to the lymph nodes.
+Find out more about surgery to the lymph nodes.

-If you have intracystic/encapsulated/encysted papillary breast cancer or papillary carcinoma in situ, you’re less likely to have surgery to the lymph nodes because these types rarely spread to the lymph nodes.
+If you have intracystic/encapsulated/encysted papillary breast cancer or papillary carcinoma in situ, you’re less likely to have surgery to the lymph nodes.
+This is because these types rarely spread to the lymph nodes.

 Adjuvant (additional) treatments

-After surgery, depending on the type of papillary breast cancer you have, you may need further treatment.
-This is called adjuvant (additional) therapy and can include:
+After surgery, depending on the type of papillary breast cancer you have, you may need other treatments.
+These can include:

-If you have breast-conserving surgery, you will usually be offered radiotherapy to the breast to reduce the risk of the cancer coming back in the same breast.
-Sometimes you may be offered radiotherapy to the lymph nodes under your arm.
+If you have breast-conserving surgery you will usually be offered radiotherapy to the breast to reduce the risk of the cancer coming back in the same breast.

 Radiotherapy is likely to be recommended if you have an invasive type of papillary breast cancer.